-This toolkit will provide you with resources to hold a successful healthy food drive including a map of local food access organizations, tips for communicating with them, materials to promote your event, a guide for meeting nutrition and cultural needs and more.
+This toolkit will provide you with resources to hold a successful healthy food drive including a map of local food access organizations, tips for communicating with them, materials to promote your event, a guide for meeting nutrition and cultural needs, and more.

-If you need help along the way, feel free to reach out to your local American Heart Association contact or email us at Puget.Sound@heart.org, we are happy to answer your questions or provide additional resources.
+If you need help along the way, feel free to reach out to your local AHA contact or through our general email at Puget.Sound@heart.org, we are more than happy to answer your questions or provide you with additional resources.

-While supporting healthy food drives is an impactful way to support our community, the American Heart Association is committed to sustainable efforts to achieve equitable health and nutrition security for all, so that ultimately food drives are unnecessary.
+While supporting healthy food drives is an impactful way to support our community, The American Heart Association is committed to sustainable efforts to achieve equitable health and nutrition security for all, so that ultimately food drives are unnecessary.
 To learn more about our efforts to change policies and systems including our commitment to health equity and access to nutritious food, click here.

-This toolkit is made possible by Delta Dental of Washington and Radiant Global Logistics, proud local sponsors supporting nutrition security in the Puget Sound.
+This toolkit is made possible by Swedish and Delta Dental of Washington, proud local sponsors supporting nutrition security in the Puget Sound.